Armenians in Turkey: Armenians and the Turkish language

-Agop Martayan Dilâçar (1895–1979) was a Turkish-Armenian linguist who specialized in Turkic languages.
-He was one of the head specialists of the Turkish Language Association in 1942 until 1979.
+The linguist Agop Martayan Dilâçar specialized in Turkic languages and was appointed head specialist of the Turkish Language Association (TLA) by Atatürk.
+Following the issue of the Law on Family Names in 1934, Mustafa Kemal Pasha suggested him the surname Dilaçar, meaning "language opener", which he gladly accepted.
 In addition to Armenian and Turkish, Martayan knew 10 other languages including English, Greek, Spanish, Latin, German, Russian and Bulgarian.
 He was invited on September 22, 1932, as a linguistics specialist to the First Turkish Language Congress supervised by Mustafa Kemal Atatürk, together with two other Armenian linguists, İstepan Gurdikyan and Kevork Simkeşyan.
-He continued his work and research on the Turkish language as a member of the linguistic-philology and etymology commissions of the newly founded Turkish Language Association in Ankara.
-Following the issue of the Law on Family Names in 1934, Mustafa Kemal Pasha suggested him the surname Dilaçar, meaning "language opener", which he gladly accepted.
-In return, Agop Martayan openly proposed the name Atatürk to Mustafa Kemal Pasha in the Grand National Assembly of Turkey.
 He taught history and language at Ankara University between 1936 and 1951 and was the head advisor of the Türk Ansiklopedisi (Turkish Encyclopedia), between 1942 and 1960.
 He held his position and continued his research in linguistics at the Turkish Language Association until his death in 1979.

 Culture

 Armenians try to keep a rich cultural life and do participate in the Turkish art scene.